elastic/apm/specs/agents/log-onboarding.md

 #### `event.dataset`

-The `event.dataset` field is used in some ML jobs in Elasticsearch to surface anomalies within datasets.
+The `event.dataset` field is used  to power the [log anomaly chart in the logs UI](https://www.elastic.co/guide/en/observability/current/inspect-log-anomalies.html#anomalies-chart).
+The dataset can also be useful to filter for different log streams from the same pod, for example.
 This field should be a step more granular than `service.name` where possible.
 However, the cardinality of this field should be limited, so per-class or per-file logger names are not appropriate for this field.